md-yaseen/100DaysOfCode/Log.md

 ### Day 10: 01/10/2020, Thursday
 **Today's progress**: Created a PR for hacktoberfest.
 Tomorrow will search for more and submit them.

+### Day 11: 02/10/2020, Friday
+**Today's Progress**: Commited another request to an same PR.
+Did front end mentor challenge with help of tutorial. will continue it tomorrow.